 After lunch, take some turns at Boggy Draw – a delightful 8.7-mile loop perfect for beginner to intermediate riders.
 For a ‘ride through history’ cruise the 7.4-mile out-and-back Sand Canyon Trail at Canyons of the Ancients Monument.
 Here, you’ll ride over packed sand and smooth rock gardens among ancient cliff dwellings and other artifacts left by the ancient peoples.

-Afterward, head to one (or both) of Southwestern Colorado’s finest wineries: Sutcliffe Vineyards and Guy Drew Vineyards.
-These local vineyards grow and harvest a variety of grapes – all organically – and are dedicated to preserving the countryside while making premium wines.
-Stop in the tasting rooms to sip everything from Merlots, Chardonnays and Cabernet Sauvignons to Syrahs, Petit Verdots and more.
+Afterward, head to your choice of Southwestern Colorado’s finest wineries: Sutcliffe Vineyards, Yellow Car Country Wines, or Guy Drew Vineyards.
+Stop in their tasting rooms to sip everything from Merlots, Chardonnays and Cabernet Sauvignons to Syrahs, Petit Verdots and more.

 Crow Canyon Archaeological Center offers a full-day program (open to individuals, groups, and families) that features a tour of a working excavation site as well as a hands-on activity with artifacts.
 The experience helps demonstrate the chronology of the Ancestral Puebloans while providing insight into their complex culture.
 A tour of the laboratory and curation room reveals how artifacts are preserved, documented, and stored.
 Since Crow Canyon is located just a few miles northwest of Cortez, we suggesting sitting down to dinner at the Metate Room at Mesa Verde National Park for a contemporary menu inspired by the Ancestral Puebloans.